Albrtito/ObsidianNotes/02 - Atomic/Algorithm - Producer-Consumer problem.md

 cssclasses: []
 ---
 # Intro:
-The producer-consumer problem is a possible solution for the race conditions involving the [[Semaphores Dijkstra method]] **when the order of processes is importan**.
+The producer-consumer problem is a possible solution for the race conditions involving the [[20240503 - 190310 -Semaphores Dijkstra method]] **when the order of processes is importan**.
 Using semaphores is really tricky as it can easily not work.
 This is why sticking to algorithms such as this one is always a good idea.

 This algorithm is based on a simple model: